Located in Negeri Sembilan, Malaysia, Port Dickson has been receiving natural lovers and food enthusiasts from all over the world.

 Avillion Admiral Cove hotel is merely 10 minutes’ drive from Avillion Hotel.
 It features colonial heritage design in modern style and offers sparking view of Strait of Malacca.

 The hotel offers 316 rooms that offer ultimate tranquillity.
 The rooms come with a private balcony that opens up to sea so that the guests can enjoy sunrise and sunset.

 The restaurant here serves delicious cuisines ranging from local favourites to western cuisines.
-Eateries can also enjoy the breathtaking sea views while dine in here.
+Eateries can also enjoy the breathtaking sea views while dining here.